Code4Community/Code4Community.github.io/tutorials/js.md

 ## Webpage Interaction

-Next up, we will talk about how you can react to user input through action listers and change what the user sees on the webpage through DOM manipulation.
+Next, we will finally talk about reacting to user input!
+We will use action listeners to observe the user's input and then we will use DOM manipulation to change the webpage accordingly.

 ### Action Listeners

-One a webpage, we can add HTML elements such as buttons, dropdowns, input boxes, etc.  When the user interacts with these elements, we want to do things with their values.
-We do this through action listeners.
+On a webpage, we can add HTML elements like buttons, dropdowns, and input boxes.
+When the user interacts with these elements, we want to know!
+We do accomplish this using action listeners.

 Suppose we want to write "Hello, world." to a